ATEX Directive 2014/34/EU Ex Products & Standards

 - Surface resistance test of non metallic parts of enclosures

 - Charging test and measurement of capacitance of non metallic parts of enclosures-

 - Tests on cables and cable glands

-- Explosion test for flameproof enclosures "d", vents and flame arresters
+- Explosion tests for flameproof enclosures "d", vents and flame arresters

-- Electrostatic spraying guns for liquid and powder coatings (explosion and/or shunt tests)
+- Explosion and/or shunt tests for electrostatic spraying guns for liquid and powder coatings